-"Those natural resources referred to in section 6086(a)(1)(A) 'Headwaters';, (B) 'Waste disposal', (C) 'Water conservation':, (D) 'Floodplain', (E) 'Watercourses', and (F) 'Shorelines', and section 6086(a)(8)(A) 'Wildlife habitat and endangered species', and section 6086(a)(9)(B) 'Primary agricultural soils', (C) 'Forests and secondary agricultural soils', (D) 'Earth resources', (E) 'Extraction of earth resources', and (K) 'Development

-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. affecting public investments' should be planned for development and use under the principles of environmental conservation set forth in those sections.
+"Those natural resources referred to in section 6086(a)(1)(A) 'Headwaters'; (B) 'Waste disposal', (C) 'Water conservation':, (D) 'Floodplain', (E) 'Watercourses', and (F) 'Shorelines', and section 6086(a)(8)(A) 'Wildlife habitat and endangered species', and section 6086(a)(9)(B) 'Primary agricultural solls', (C) 'Forests and secondary agricultural solls', (D) 'Earth resources', (E) 'Extraction of earth resources', and (K) 'Development affecting public investments' should be planned for development and use under the principles of environmental conservation set forth in those sections.

-"(10) RECREATIONAL RESOURCES
+(10) RECREATIONAL RESOURCES

-- "(A) The use and development of land and waters should occur in such a way as not to significantly diminish the value and availability of outdoor recreational activities to the people of Vermont, including hunting, fishing, hiking, canoeing and boating, skiing, horseback riding, snowmobiling, and other outdoor recreational activities. - "(B) The effects of development and subdivision on availability of and access to lands which provide opportunities for outdoor recreation should be considered, and such availability of access should be provided for where feasible.
+"(A) The use and development of land and waters should occur in such a way as not to significantly diminish the value and availability of outdoor recreational activities to the people of Vermont, including hunting, fishing, hiking, canoeing and boating, skiing, horseback riding, snowmobiling, and other outdoor recreational activities. "(B) The effects of development and subdivision on availability of and access to lands which provide opportunities for outdoor recreation should be considered, and such availability of access should be provided for where feasible.